fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 }
 {% endhighlight %}

 To catch an error, it is necessary to place the code that may throw errors within a ``do`` block.
 That block can have one or more associated ``catch`` clauses.
 The code snippet above has two such clauses.
 The first one catches ``FileNotFound`` errors, whereas the second one catches any other error.
 The latter is required by Swift to guarantee that any other errors are also caught.
 The first ``catch`` clause does not specify the name of the file that triggered the error.
 I come back to this topic later.
 In the second block, ``error`` is a predefined variable that represents the caught error.
-It is acessible within the body of the generic ``catch`` block.
+It is accessible within the body of the generic ``catch`` block.

 Swift has additional constructs for error handling.
 It is possible to write ``try?`` before an expression that may throw an error to convert the error into an optional value.
 As pointed out in Apple's [tutorial](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html) on error handling in Swift, this construct is syntactic sugar for a common pattern of usage of ``do-catch`` blocks.